wargio/r2dec-js/README.md

 * open with radare2 your file
 * analize the function you want to disassemble (`af`)
+* give the data to the plugin `. ./inr2.js`
+* done.

+or

+* open with radare2 your file
+* analize the function you want to disassemble (`af`)
 * give the data to the plugin `pdfj @ fcn.xxxxxxxx > dump.json`
+* open a terminal and go to the plugin folder and write `node main.js ppc path/to/dump.json`
 * done.

 # Supported Arch